rsdoiel/skimmer/README.md

 ## Acknowledgments

-This experiment would not be possible with the authors of newsboat, SQLite3, Pandoc and the [gofeed](https://github.com/mmcdole/gofeed) package.
+This experiment would not be possible with the authors of newsboat, SQLite3, Pandoc and the [gofeed](https://github.com/mmcdole/gofeed) package for Go.